yunyinl/projects/README.md

 # projects
-make public individual school projects on my resume from my private account
+make public the individual school projects on my resume from my private github account
 ###### web_service.js
 is the Online Shopping Web Service in NodeJS/Express
 ###### MyCompression.java